flauwekeul/honeycomb/README.md

 3. Remove tiny gaps between SVG's (at least when size is 50)

 ### Features
-4. Make the 'shape' methods of `Grid` (also) accept an options object.
 5. Add a `Views.Canvas`.
 6. Add a `Views.SVG`.
 7. Add a `Views.react`.